 Ginneh’s Potty Song

 In 2016, Maryland mom Stacia Wright came up with a plan to help her then 2-year-old daughter Ginneh get potty trained.
 Having already gone through the potty-training process with Ginneh’s older brother, Wright knew what she was in for — accidents, lots of accidents — and wanted to make training fun for herself this time.
-So she whipped out her composing chops and wrote her own simple song for Ginneh to listen to while on the toilet, along with ab adorable video to go along with it.
+So this musical mom whipped out her composing chops and wrote a simple song for Ginneh to listen to while on the toilet, along with an adorable video.

 Elmo Potty Time

 Children trust Elmo.
-Therefore, they will trust any potty song he releases.
-Sesame Street can be considered the tried-and-true way to for your kid to learn how to do just about anything.
-In this video, in which Elmo and his dad walk through the steps of properly using the toilet, is a comfort that can’t be overstated.
-The song they sing together is jazzier than you’d expect and a lot less annoying than other kids songs.
+Therefore, they will embrace any potty song he releases.
+For some, Sesame Street is considered the tried-and-true way to teach kids to do just about anything.
+In this video, Elmo and his dad walk through the steps of properly using the toilet.
+The comfort and support in their interaction are absolutely beautiful, and the song they sing together is jazzier than you’d expect.
+(We promise; it’s a lot less annoying than other kids’ songs.)

 Two Little Hands: Potty Time

-This video is so ridiculously feel good and upbeat you might sing the song to yourself just for fun.
-It’s potty time!
-YouTube channel, Funtastic TV, put together a video seemingly forged by the gods of all things saccharine and cute with a catchy song everyone in the family can sing along with.
-As an added bonus the video also teaches you how to say ‘potty time’ in sign language and tells kids how to notice when they need to go potty.
+This video is so ridiculously feel-good and upbeat you might sing the song to yourself just for fun.
+The YouTube channel Funtastic TV put together a video seemingly forged by the gods of all things saccharine and cute with a catchy song everyone in the family can sing along with.
+As an added bonus, the video also teaches kids how to say “potty time” in sign language and how to tell if they need to use the bathroom.

 Daniel Tiger: Stop and Go Potty

-One reason kids might have trouble with potty training is because they don’t want to stop playing, and a bathroom break seems like it would be an annoying stop to their fun.
-Daniel the Tiger assures them that, actually no, it’s fine to go do their business and that when they come back their toys will all still be there for them to play with.
+One reason kids might have trouble with potty training is that they don’t want to stop playing.
+A bathroom break may seem more like an annoying stop to their fun.
+Thankfully, Daniel Tiger assures kids that it’s OK to go and do their business because their toys will still be there waiting for them when they come back.

 I Can Pee and Poop on the Potty